ShawkiKased/StoryQuest/README.md

 ## Architecture and Technology

 * DOM Manipulation will be used to render a map and text message boxes/modals.
-* Need Boxes for Text and Scenario's to appear that the player can interract with
+* Need Boxes for Text and Scenario's to appear that the player can interract with.
+I will be doing this by storing the text objects inside of an array.
 * Mostly click based, using onclick functions/event listeners
 * Since everything will be through text boxes, instructions/tutorial will also be in said format.